Brownsville & Matamoros International Bridge

-It is popularly called the "old bridge" because its original incarnation, still standing, is the city's oldest international bridge.
+It is popularly called the "Old Bridge" (Spanish: Puente Viejo) because its original incarnation, still standing, is the city's oldest international bridge.
 In 1999, Texas state Historical marker 11778 was placed at the site by the Texas Historical Commission and the Cameron County Historical Commission to recognize the bridge's historical significance.

 History

 In 1904, when the railroad constructed by St. Louis, Brownsville and Mexico Railway reached Brownsville, it was separated from the Mexican National Railway line by the Rio Grande.
 In 1908, future vice president John Nance Garner IV presented a bill to congress that would allow the construction of a bridge to span the river and connect the railways.

 The original B&M International Bridge

 In 1909, the Brownsville and Matamoros Bridge Company, jointly owned by St. Louis, Brownsville and Mexico Railway and the Mexican National Railway, was incorporated to oversee construction and operation of the bridge.
 Work began in April.
 The Foundation Company of New York lay the concrete foundation, and the Wisconsin Bridge and Iron Company of Milwaukee constructed the steel spans.
 To accommodate river traffic, the bridge was constructed as a swing bridge, an additional expense that proved unnecessary, as river traffic grew inactive before construction was fully completed.
 The swing mechanism was tested in July 1910 and never opened again.
 Construction of the 227 foot structure cost approximately $225,000.

 The first B&M International Bridge opened for traffic on December 12, 1910.
 The bridge was intended to serve all land-based international traffic, including pedestrian, animal-drawn, automobile and rail.
 On opening day, the Brownsville Herald published an elaborate set of tolls, including five cents for a foot passenger, ten cents for equestrians, twenty cents for an automobile with driver (plus five cents additional per extra passenger) and weight- and passenger-based charges for carriages and carts.
 Additional charges applied to excessive luggage.
 Livestock and trade goods were taxed.
 Children under seven who were accompanied by an adult were permitted to cross the bridge free.

 The bridge was widened in 1953 and 1992 to accommodate larger commercial trucks.